-Perhaps an Astral Circle will be more the effect you’re after or a distinctive eight petaled flower head, the latter reflecting the fresh hewn look of natural quarried flagstones.
-With these kits from Kelkay both designs are achievable with a moderate amount of effort, and the effect is stunning.
+Perhaps an Astral Compass will be more the effect you’re after or a distinctive eight petalled flower head, the latter reflecting the fresh hewn look of natural quarried flagstones.
+With these Kelkay kits both designs are achievable with a bit of effort, sand and cement.

-Sand and cement aren’t included in the kits, so you must order these at the same time.
-Lay the slabs out first to get an idea of the finished design.
+Sand and cement aren’t included in the kits, so you must buy these at the same time.
+Lay the slabs out first to get an idea of the finished article.
 By doing this you’ll also make sure that there’s enough room and you won’t need to cut any of the stones to fit.

-Before you lay the slabs, dig out the area so it can accommodate 75 – 100mm hard core, 50mm of a 9:1 dry mixture of sharp sand and cement, and the depth of a slab.
-Don’t forget that paving must also be 150mm below the house's damp course.
+Before you lay the slabs, dig out the area so it can accommodate a 75 – 100mm sub-base, 50mm of mortar and the depth of a slab.
+Don’t forget that paving must also be 150mm below the damp course.
 And one other thing, the slabs must slope away from the house, falling 12.5mm for every metre.

-Keep checking with a spirit level as you go, leaving about 10mm between the stones and sweep in dry sand/cement between the joints when you’ve finished.
+Keep checking with a spirit level as you go, leaving about 10mm between the stones and sweep in a dry mortar between the joints when you’ve finished.